6 Tips for Managing Your and Your Child's Mental Health as we Return to Schools and Offices

 Managing your children's concerns and expectations isn't always easy.
 Our Parenting Communication Skills class can teach you to communicate with your child in effective ways.

 Suppose you need additional support with your own mental health.
-In that case, our counselling and support groups for anxiety and depression can help.
+In that case, our counselling and Therapy Groups for anxiety and depression can help.

 For more tips on adjusting to changes, try reading: